NOTE: On May 13, 2013, my son, Jordan, took his own life. He was 19. What follows is one of the blogs I wrote in response to that event. nw

 This is the Gospel: Our eternal destiny is based not on what we do, but on what Christ did.

-My friends, as author, Philip Yancey, has so beautifully written,
+As author, Philip Yancey, has so beautifully written,

 “There’s nothing we can do to make God love us any more; and there’s nothing we can do to make God love us any less.”